MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/processor-compatibility-mode.md

 Assuming that all servers in each cluster are running the same hardware, which is a requirement for Azure Stack HCI, it's possible to live migrate running VMs between clusters.
 There are three common scenarios.

 - **Live migrating a VM from a cluster with new processors to a cluster with the same processors.** The VM capabilities will be transferred to the destination cluster.
+This scenario doesn't require processor compatibility mode to be enabled; however, leaving it enabled will not cause any problems.

 - **Live migrating a VM from a cluster with older processors to a cluster with newer processors.** The VM capabilities will be transferred to the destination cluster.
 In this scenario, if the VM is restarted, it will receive the latest calculated capability of the destination cluster.